dalong0514/readnotes/20200201读书笔记/2020142Test-Driven-JavaScript-DevelopmentR00.md

 }
 ```

-5、Running tests.
+5 Running tests.
 Once you have set up your jasmine.json, you can execute all your specs by running jasmine from the root of your project (or npx jasmine if you had installed it locally).
 If you want to just run one spec or only those whom file names match a certain glob pattern you can do it like this:

 ```
 jasmine spec/appSpec.js
 jasmine "**/model/**/critical/**/*Spec.js"
 ```

-6、CLI Options.
+6 CLI Options.

 后面是相关的配置，详见原文档。